Naokimi/stellaris-empire-builder/frontend/README.md

-# stellaris-empire-builder-fe
+# stellaris-empire-builder

-> An online builder of empires for the game Stellaris
+> A builder for the game Stellaris

 ## Build Setup